cnlohr/what_im_up_to/unity_notes.md

-How to set up MRT with Udon.
+How to set up Multiple render targets with Udon.

+This also captures depth on the main camera.

+Make sure cameras are orthogonal!

 (1) Install U#